-Training of all employees i.e. Executives, Engineers, Technicians Support staff continued to receive high priority.
+Training of all employees i.e. Executives, Pilots.
+Engineers, Technicians and Support staff continued to receive high priority.
 Lectures on different subjects of Managerial Skills have been conducted regularly.
-The Company has also been nominating employees to specialized programmes and in-house training training.
-During the year (2019-20), 18 Officers and staff members have been detailed for External Training such as IIM, ASCI, MDI, ICWA etc and 220 numbers have been trained In-House on various managerial and Supervisory skills.
-The resources of Aviation Training School of Pawan Hans were utilized for conducting various refresher courses for Pilots, Engineers and Technicians on regular basis.
-The Company has set up in September, 2009 DGCA approved Helicopters Training Institute at Mumbai for conducting DGCA approved Basic Aircraft Maintenance Engineering License preparatory course for purpose of acquiring AME license.
+The Company has also been nominating employees to specialized training programmes and in-house training.
+During the year (2020-21), 26 Officers and staff members have been detailed for Internal & External Training at AviaBaltika Aviation Lithunia for Conversion Training on MI-172 Helicopter, HR Analytics Programme by NTPC School Business (NSB) with the support of IIM Ahmadabad, Safety Management Systems (SMS) by Indian Aviation Academy (A Joint Academy of AAI, DGCA & BCAS), New Delhi, etc. The resources of Aviation Training School of Pawan Hans were utilized for conducting various refresher courses for Pilots, Engineers and Technicians on regular basis.
+The Company has set up Pawan Hans Helicopters Training Institute (PHTI) at Mumbai in September, 2009 which has been offering B.Sc.
+(Aeronautics) through University of well as Basic Aircraft Mumbai as Maintenance Engineering License Preparatory course for the purpose of acquiring AME license duly approved by DGCA.
+The PHTI unit in Delhi in association with Jamia Milia Islamia University, New Delhi has also been providing B.Sc.
+(Aeronautics) degree together with Aircraft Maintenance Engineering License to students.